Online Poisoning Attacks Against Data-Driven Predictive Control: Conclusion

 \section{Conclusion}

-We study the poisoning attack problem in DPC.
-By implicitly differentiating the optimality conditions of the trajectory optimization in DPC, we develop an efficient numerical method to compute the data poisoning attacks.
-Our numerical experiments show that the performance of DPC is more sensitive to poisoning attacks than random noise.
+We study online poisoning attack problems in DPC.
+We develop an efficient numerical method to compute the data poisoning attacks based on implicit differentiation.
+Our future directions include attacks with partial knowledge of the parameters in DPC, as well as parameter design methods for DPC, where poisoning attacks act as a subroutine to evaluate the worst-case performance of any given parameter.

-However, the current work is limited to the case where the DPC parameters--such as the regularization weight--is known exactly by the attacker.
-For future work, we plan to address this limitation by considering partial knowledge of these parameters, and poisoning attacks against other data-driven control methods.